fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 Take a quick look in the *Audio* category of the toolbox.
 There are two main blocks that make sounds.
 One will trigger a sound playing in the background while continuing the game loop, and the other will pause the game loop until the sound finishes playing.

 Both sound blocks take two values.
 The first is the tone.
 Higher tone numbers have a high pitch, while lower ones have a low hum.
 People can only hear between about 20 Hz and 20,000 Hz.
 The second value is the duration, which is how long the sound should play for.
-This duration number is in milliseconds, so if you want to have a sounds play for a second, you would put the duration to 1000.
+This duration number is in milliseconds, so if you want to have a sound play for a second, you would put the duration to 1000.
 In most games, playing a beep for a full second is very long time, and you will often have duration values that are much lower than 1000.

 Let's start by making the quick little beep every time the "^" symbol moves: